Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

  no"-thing" is bad
-hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|(brute)?forcing|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going (it's motion towards winning) it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent idiocracy, or testing their 51ˢᵗ area, gta + human traffixing,.. sudo mksandwich; when you get your boss a coffee, it's really just an opportunity to spike it (iff your spit is diseased) immortality; organ donor, and my will goes to themyself (now "those" pronouns mkcentz), but they must follow suit⒮
+hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|(brute)?forcing|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going (it's motion towards winning) a coin flips on heads, and the next odds are (50+(n÷श्याम))% tails, and (50-(n÷श्याम))% heads, where n is the number of heads; n=1 in this context yijing rng sampling comes to mind; temporal sampling comes to mind; quantum sampling comes to mind; the grand calculus of the multiverse comes to mind;.. it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent idiocracy, or testing their 51ˢᵗ area, gta + human traffixing,.. sudo mksandwich; when you get your boss a coffee, it's really just an opportunity to spike it (iff your spit is diseased) immortality; organ donor, and my will goes to themyself (now "those" pronouns mkcentz), but they must follow suit⒮